stuartshay/coredatastore-swagger-mcp/memory-bank/activeContext.md

 # CoreDataStore Swagger MCP Server - Active Context

 ## Current Focus
-We're currently focused on improving the local development experience and implementing automated testing for the MCP server.
-We've completed essential code quality improvements and resolved previous issues with the remote MCP server at `mcp.coredatastore.com`.
+We're currently focused on converting the CoreDataStore Swagger MCP server to use SSE transport protocol instead of StdioServerTransport to enable remote access functionality.
+This will allow the server to function as a fully-featured remote MCP server that can be accessed by AI assistants like Cline through the SSE protocol.

 ## Recent Changes
 1. **File-based Logging System**: Implemented a comprehensive file-based logging system that writes all server requests and responses to log files in a dedicated logs directory.
 Key features include: